 If the only difference shown is the ‘component’ field on the diskReadRequests datasource and a change in ordering of some other properties on the template, this may be disregarded, and the LUN-upgrade-<number> template may be deleted if desired.

 In addition, as described in the Resource Manager Administration Guide, all zenoss services except zeneventserver should be stopped prior to installing or upgrading any zenpack.
 This is particularly *critical* with this upgrade.
 Failure to stop the services may cause migration steps required for this upgrade to fail.

-Installing 3.7.x of this zenpack involves a migration step which adds a new relationship to all existing vSphere devices.
+Installing 3.7.x or 4.0.x of this zenpack involves a migration step which adds a new relationship to all existing vSphere devices.
 This can take several minutes, and if a model update comes in during this time, a database conflict will occur and cause the zenpack installation to start over, potentially multiple times.
 On large enough systems, it may never be able to complete without a conflict.

 It is therefore recommended to ensure that the ‘zenvsphere’ service is shut down prior to ugprading this zenpack, and only restart it once the upgrade is complete.
 This will eliminate the issue and speed up the upgrade process.

 When upgrading to these versions, the Snapshots submenu, “Discover Guest Devices” option, and some vSAN related screens may be not available.
 If this issue is encountered, restart the zproxy service (by restarting) top-level “Zenoss.resmgr” application in Control Center.
 It is not necessary to restart the child services.

 By default the ‘zenvsphere’ daemon does not set a heap size.
 The service definition assumes 1G, but often this is exceeded because the daemon allows the JVM to choose a default heapsize based on the total RAM.